-Α В C D The companies of the companies of Metric 1: Outcome Creates Significant Ne Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Questions A. Foreclosure sale in error Customer is in default, legal standing to foreclose, and the loan is not subject to active trial, or BK. n/a 1% Population Definition: Foreclosure Sales that occurred in the review period.
-A. Sample:# of Foreclosure Sales in the review period that were tested.
+A В C D E Metric Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Questions A. Foreclosure sale in error gative Customer Impact Customer is in default, legal standing to foreclose, and the loan is not subject to active trial, or BK. n/a 1% Population Definition: Foreclosure Sales that occurred in the review period.
+A. Sample: # of Foreclosure Sales in the review period that were tested.
 B. Error Definition: # of loans that went to foreclosure sale in error due to failure of any one of the test questions for this metric.
-Error Rate = B/A Did the foreclosing party have legal standing to foreclose?
-Was the borrower in an active trial period plan (unless the servicer took appropriate steps to postpone sale)?
-Was the borrower offered a loan modification fewer than 14 days before the foreclosure sale date (unless the borrower declined the offer or the servicer took appropriate steps to postpone the sale)?
-Was the borrower not in default (unless the default is cured to the satisfaction of the Servicer or investor within 10 days before the foreclosure sale date and the Servicer took appropriate steps to postpone sale)?
-Was the borrower protected from foreclosure by Bankruptcy (unless Servicer had notice of such protection fewer than 10 days before the foreclosure sale date and Servicer took appropriate steps to postpone sale)?
+Error Rate = B/A 1.
+Did the foreclosing party have legal standing to foreclose?
+2. Was the borrower in an active trial period plan (unless the servicer took appropriate steps to postpone sale)?
+3. Was the borrower offered a loan modification fewer than 14 days before the foreclosure sale date (unless the borrower declined the offer or the servicer took appropriate steps to postpone the sale)?
+4. Was the borrower not in default (unless the default is cured to the satisfaction of the Servicer or investor within 10 days before the foreclosure sale date and the Servicer took appropriate steps to postpone sale)?
+5. Was the borrower protected from foreclosure by Bankruptcy (unless Servicer had notice of such protection fewer than 10 days before the foreclosure sale date and Servicer took appropriate steps to postpone sale)?

-A A C D Metric Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition st Questions B. Incorrect Mod denial Program eligibility, all documentation received, DTI test, NPV test.
+A A ents to control of B C D Metric Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Questions B. Incorrect Mod denial Program eligibility, all documentation received, DTI test, NPV test.
 5% On income errors 5% Population Definition: Modification Denied In the Review Period.
 Error Definition: # of loans that were denied a modification as a result of failure of anyone of the test questions for this metric.
-2. 3.
-4. 5.
-Was the evaluation of eligibility Inaccurate (as per HAMP, Fannie, Freddie or proprietary modification criteria)?
-Was the income calculation Inaccurate?
-Were the inputs used in the decision tool (NPV and Waterfall test) entered in error or inconsistent with company policy?
-Was the loan NPV positive?
-Was there an inaccurate determination that the documents received were incomplete?
-Was the trial inappropriately failed?
-2. Integrity of Critical Sworn Docu A. Was AOI properly prepared Based upon personal knowledge, properly notarized, amounts agree to system of record within tolerance if overstated.
+1. Was the evaluation of eligibility Inaccurate (as per HAMP, Fannie, Freddie or proprietary modification criteria)?
+2. Was the income calculation Inaccurate?
+3. Were the inputs used in the decision tool (NPV and Waterfall test) entered in error or inconsistent with company policy?
+4. Was the loan NPV positive?
+5. Was there an inaccurate determination that the documents received were incomplete?
+6. Was the trial inappropriately failed?
+2. Integrity of Critical Sworn Docu ments A. Was AOI properly prepared Based upon personal knowledge, properly notarized, amounts agree to system of record within tolerance if overstated.
 Question 1, Y/N; Question 2, Amounts overstated (or, for question on Escrow Amounts, understated) by the greater of \$99 or 1% of the Total Indebtedness Amount 5% Population Definition: Affidavits of indebtedness filed in the review period.
 Error Definition: For question 1, yes; for question 2, the # of Loans where the sum of errors exceeds the allowable threshold.
-2. Taken as a whole and accounting for contrary evidence provided by the Servicer, does the sample indicate systemic issues with either affiants lacking personal knowledge or improper notarization?
-Verify all the amounts outlined below against the system of record a.
-Was the correct principal balance used Was the correct interest amount (and per diem) used? b.
-Was the escrow balance correct? c.
-Were correct other fees used? d.
-Was the correct corporate advance balance used? e.
-Was the correct late charge balance used? f.
-Was the suspense balance correct? g.
+Taken as a whole and accounting for contrary evidence provided by the Servicer, does the sample indicate systemic issues with either affiants lacking personal knowledge or improper notarization?
+Verify all the amounts outlined below against the system of record Was the correct principal balance used Was the correct interest amount (and per diem) used?
+Was the escrow balance correct?
+Were correct other fees used?
+Was the correct late charge balance used?
+Was the suspense balance correct?
 Was the total indebtedness amount on the Affidavit correct?